jpt/barlow/README.md

 ## Acknowledgements

-Thank you Paulo Silva (@nitrofurano) for the digitized DIN grid.
+Thank you Paulo Silva (@nitrofurano) for the digitized DIN grid, because that was how this started.
 Thank you Lukas Schneider for donating LS Cadencer to EFF.
 Thank you Dave Crossland (@davelab6) and Thomas Phinney (@tphinney) of [Crafting Type](http://craftingtype.com) for the guidance and early feedback.
 Thank you Hugh D'Andrade for noticing all the little things.
 (Damn you, Hugh D'Andrade, for noticing all the little things).

-And thank you, Barlow, most of all, for creating a legacy that will carry our future in a brighter direction.
+And thank you, Barlow, most of all, for a legacy that will carry our future into a brighter place.

 ## License